sanelyinsane/cherry/README.md

 # cherry
-A Minimalist CGI web framework in C
+A Minimalistic CGI web framework in C

 - **What is this?**
   > A web framework.